spyder-ide/spyder-website/src/lib/content/interactive.md

-## The way scientists do programming, the main one we support
+## Works the way scientists do

 Data analysts, scientists and engineers require a lot of experimentation, quick feedback and short iteration cycles while programming.
-And Spyder was built from the ground up around that workflow.
+Spyder was built from the ground up around that workflow